Jason BrinkmanVice President & General Manager

 Jason’s responsibilities include running the day-to-day operations of the franchise, which includes (but is not limited to) overseeing such things such as corporate sales, marketing, the coaching staff, a team of interns, all special events & promotions, implementing a food and beverage program, and managing of the team's finances.
 Jason was integral in helping the Dutchmen partner with Siena College in their recent move to newly renovated Siena College Ballpark and has continued to work on building relationships in the local community.

 A graduate of the University of Michigan ('05 with a BA in Sports Management), Jason has established himself as a young, forward-thinking entrepreneur in the Capital District.
-While at Michigan he was responsible for creating a comprehensive report for the women's basketball program which introduced multiple opportunities by which they were able to increase revenue and boost game attendance.
 Jason was also the Student Manager for the U of M baseball team for two seasons.
 In this position he not only worked closely with the coaching staff and the school administration, but also assisted with player relations (including MLB players for the Tigers, Royals, and Blue Jays).

 During his time at the University of Michigan, Jason was also involved in a project during which he was instrumental in developing strategies to increase charitable donations and attendance for the Mock Rock Variety Show, which is a U of M athlete fund raiser for Mott's Children's Hospital.
 Jason's suggestions/involvement helped the event increase revenue by 4X that of the previous year.
 Also, as a volunteer at the University Preparatory Academy, he tutored and mentored inner city (Detroit) youth.